-Bruising - some bruising around the site of the wound.
-This is quite common and will settle down in a few weeks.
+Bruising - some bruising around the site of the wound is quite common, this will settle down in a few weeks.

-Deep Venous Thrombosis (DVT) - you can reduce the risk of this by being as mobile as possible at home.
+Deep Venous Thrombosis (DVT) you can reduce the risk of this by being as mobile as possible at home.

-Fluid collection - this is very common after breast surgery, you may develop fluid collections that may be removed by needle aspiration if uncomfortable.
+Fluid collection - this is very common after breast surgery, you may develop fluid collections which may need to be removed by needle aspiration.

-Pain/discomfort - in the area of the operation should improve with time but some pain and discomfort in this area may persist.
+Pain/discomfort - in the area of the operation should improve with time, but some pain/discomfort in this area may persist.